artithesiya/artithesiya/README.md

 ### Hi there, I'm Arti Thesiya 👋
 ---
 I'm a Senior Software Developer with over 6 years of experience in the field.
-My expertise lies in Java, Kotlin, Javascript, React native, Dart- Flutter..
+My expertise lies in Java, Kotlin..
 I'm passionate about building innovative cross-platform applications and exploring new technologies.

 ### 🔭 I’m currently working on
 - Improving my skills for mobile app development.